 WARNING: By viewing this page you accept the terms listed herewith.
 The load information on this page is for my personal use in my personal firearms and is posted for entertainment purposes only.
 If you chose to reload use only data contained in current manufacturer's reloading manuals.
 Incorrectly reloaded ammunition can cause serious personal injury and damage to the firearm due to excessive pressure.
-Reload only after proper instruction and in strict compliance with instruction and data contained in current manufacturer's reloading manuals.
+Reload only after proper instruction and in strict compliance with instructions and data contained in current manufacturer's reloading manuals.
 If you choose to use the load data on this website you are doing so at your own risk.
 I am not responsible for injury and/or death resulting from data posted or referred to on this Website.
 Improper reloading is dangerous.
 Users assume all risk, responsibility and liability for any and all injuries (including death), losses or damages to persons or property (including consequential damages), arising from the use of any data posted on this site.

 A couple of my favorite 270 WSM loads left to right: